firoorg/firo-client/README.md

 npm run dev
 ```

+### Debug Levels

+By default, zcoin-client will log to console at level `info`.
+You can change this with the `ZCOIN_CLIENT_DEBUG_LEVEL`
+environment variable. zcoin-client will additionally log all messages and exceptions to `userData/combined.log` in the
+application data directory.

 ## Getting Assistance

 If you need assistance with this project, you can join the official Zcoin Telegram group